 You understand your brand, created the logos, key messaging and other brand assets.
 Now it’s time to roll out your brand inside the company.
 Ideally, you should have buy-in from other departments during the ideation process, but it’s not always possible to have everyone in the company involved so you’ll need to distribute all the pertinent information.

 When you first roll-out the brand, you’ll want to inform everyone about the brand guide and explain the processes behind it.
 This is a vital part of branding workflows (more on that soon).
 Be sure that everyone gets informed about the branding guidelines.
 You’ll need to refer to it from time to time.

 Empower brand ambassadors; they are your line to other departments when you need to implement your brand strategy.
 Make sure these representatives have the tools they need to promote the brand internally.
 You may want to designate someone as the brand manager.
-This person will be instrumental for your next step.
+This role will be instrumental going forward.